goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_points.md

 ---
 sidebar_position: 1
 ---
-import thematicIcon from "/img/general/interface_overview/thematic_icon.webp"
+import thematicIcon from "/img/indicators/join/toolbox.webp";

 # Aggregate Points

-The **Aggregate Points** tool compiles and summarizes the characteristics and **total count of points** within each specified boundary area, along with any provided statistical data.
+The **Aggregate Points** tool performs statistical analysis of points, e.g. **count, sum, min or max**, and aggregates the information on polygons.

 ## 1. Explanation

-The Aggregate Points tool is used to compile data within specified locations.
-It aggregates the characteristics of each point and uses **statistics** to calculate the total number of points within each **specified boundary** polygon.
-This tool is useful for analysing and understanding the distribution of points in a given spatial context.
+The Aggregate Points tool can be used to **analyse the characteristics of points within a given area**.
+It aggregates the information of the points and therewith allows to calculate the point **count**, the **sum** of point attributes or derive e.g. the **maximum** value of a certain point attribute within a polygon.
+As polygon layer, either a feature layer (e.g. city districts) or a hexagonal grid can be used.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>